changeworld/azure-docs.pl-pl/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Zażądaj procesu i powiadomień e-mail w usłudze Azure AD uprawnień zarządzania — Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Dowiedz się więcej o procesie żądania dla pakietu dostępu i powiadomieniach e-mail, które są wysyłane w Azure Active Directory zarządzania prawami.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley